-- Simple and natural, milk contains essential nutrients, including calcium, potassium, protein and phosphorus; plus, it's fortified with vitamins A and D. - Milk's powerful nutrient package of calcium, plus eight other essential nutrients, helps nourish your body, not just your bones. - The protein naturally found in milk helps to build strong muscles for your active lifestyle. - Milk is high in calcium and vitamin D. It's a good source of protein, and one glass has as much potassium as a small banana. - On average, Americans consume only about two servings of dairy daily.
+- Simple and natural, milk contains essential nutrients, including calcium, potassium, protein and phosphorus; plus, it's fortified with vitamins A and D. - Milk's powerful nutrient package of calcium, plus 12 other essential nutrients, helps nourish your body, not just your bones. - The protein naturally found in milk helps to build strong muscles for your active lifestyle. - Milk is high in calcium and vitamin D. It's a good source of protein, and one glass has as much potassium as a small banana. - On average, Americans consume only about two servings of dairy daily.
 Adding one serving of dairy every day can help Americans get the nutrients they need in an easy and affordable way. - The body of science indicates that eating nutritious dairy foods- such as milk, cheese, and yogurt-improves bone health, especially in children and adolescents.
 They also are associated with a reduced risk of cardiovascular disease, Type 2 diabetes and lower blood pressure in adults. - Dairy is irreplaceable in the diet as a source of essential nutrients.
 Milk, cheese and yogurt are nutrient rich and contribute significant nutrition to American's diets. - Dairy foods offer high nutrition and economic value.

 • Few foods deliver dairy's powerhouse of nutrients in such an affordable, appealing and readily available way.
-For example, milk, at about 25 cents a glass, is a nutritional bargain.